Royal Netherlands Institute for Sea Research

-The Royal Netherlands Institute for Sea Research, also known as NIOZ, in Dutch the Nederlands Instituut voor Zeeonderzoek, is the Dutch national oceanographic institute.
+The Royal Netherlands Institute for Sea Research, also known as NIOZ, in Dutch the Nederlands Instituut voor Onderzoek der Zee, is the Dutch national oceanographic institute.
 It is located on the island of Texel, and in Yerseke, in the Netherlands.
 The institute was founded in 1876 as the Zoological Station and in 1960 it was renamed to its current name.
-NIOZ carries out marine research in the waters of the Netherlands and overseas; it also plays a role in educating students, and offer facilities that can be used by marine scientists from the Netherlands and other countries worldwide.
-NIOZ has a longstanding collabaration with Utrecht University, for instance in an interdisciplinary Master’s programme Marine Sciences.
+NIOZ carries out marine research in the waters of the Netherlands and overseas; it also plays a role in educating students, and it offers research facilities to marine scientists from the Netherlands and other countries worldwide.
+NIOZ has a longstanding collaboration with Utrecht University, for instance in an interdisciplinary Master’s programme Marine Sciences.
 NIOZ is part of the institutes organization of the Dutch Research Council (NWO).

 Wim Mook was director of the institute from 1990 to 1996.
 Henk Brinkhuis was director from October 2011 until 1 November 2021, when he was succeeded by Han Dolman.
-In 2021, NIOZ had 355 employees.
+In 2022, NIOZ had 337 employees.